rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

         -  [8th lecture from the Bob Crovella (Nvidia) lecture series](https://www.youtube.com/watch?v=nhTjq0P9uc8&list=PL6RdenZrxrw-zNX7uuGppWETdxt_JxdMj&index=8) which focuses on that topic.
         -  [APOD cycle](https://docs.Nvidia.com/cuda/cuda-c-best-practices-guide/#assess-parallelize-optimize-deploy).
 - What is Kokkos, why you might want to use it and how to get started with it.
 Some resources:
-    - [Talk](https://www.youtube.com/watch?v=y3HHBl4kV7g) by Christian Trott, Co-leader of the Kokkos core team (Sandia National Lab).
+    - [ATPESC 2022 Kokkos session](https://www.youtube.com/watch?v=64Qczo9biBI&list=PLcbxjEfgjpO9OeDu--H9_XqyxPj3MkjdN&index=29) by Damien Lebrun Grandie, co-leader of the Kokkos core team (Oak Ridge National lab).
     - [Kokkos lecture series](https://www.youtube.com/watch?v=rUIcWtFU5qM&list=PLqtSvL1MDrdFgDYpITs7aQAH9vkrs6TOF) (kind of outdated, but you can find a lot of resources online, also, join the slack!).
     -  **Note:** you really *should* consider using Kokkos, or any other portable programming model.
 It's good enough so that CEA adopted it for it's legacy codes! (see [the CExA project](https://cexa-project.org/)).